 You can try cooking with the lid off for extra light and crispy popcorn.
 This way steam escapes more quickly and with a well-vented lid, leaves crispy popcorn for you to enjoy.

-Boiling Popcorn Kernels
+FAQs Boiling Popcorn

 If you want to switch up how you make popcorn, try a different method: boiling the kernels.
 This process creates half-popped popcorn with a mixture of softer, chewy textures and tough kernels.